logo

 Zhong Zhong and Hua Hua, the first two cloned monkeys, are now over 6 years old and live happily among others of the same species.
 Thus far, researchers haven't identified any potential limits on their lifespan.

 While Zhong Zhong and Hua Hua are commonly regarded as the first cloned monkeys, a rhesus monkey was cloned in 1999 using a different method.
-This approach involved splitting embryos, akin to the natural development of identical twins, rather than using adult cells like in SCNT.
+This approach involved splitting embryos, akin to the natural development of identical twins, rather than using adult cells as in SCNT.

 The utilization of monkeys in scientific experimentation is met with ethical considerations concerning animal welfare.
 The research team asserted adherence to Chinese regulations governing the ethical treatment of nonhuman primates in scientific studies.